ratzlab/star-trex/README.md

 # star-trex
-Collection of tools to analyze STARmap data with cloneIDs generated with Space-TREX
+Collection of tools to analyze STARmap data with cloneIDs generated with Star-TREX